Adrian Klemm

-Adrian William Klemm (born May 21, 1977) is an American football coach and former offensive tackle who was most recently the offensive line coach for the New England Patriots of the National Football League (NFL).
+Adrian William Klemm (born May 21, 1977) is an American football coach and former offensive tackle who is the offensive line coach for the Alabama Crimson Tide.
 He previously served as the offensive line coach for the Pittsburgh Steelers in 2021.

 Klemm played college football at the University of Hawaii and was drafted by the New England Patriots in the second round of the 2000 NFL draft, the same draft in which they selected Tom Brady in the sixth round.
 Klemm spent six seasons in the NFL with the Patriots and Green Bay Packers, winning three Super Bowls as a member of the Patriots.
 Following his playing career, Klemm began coaching at Southern Methodist University in 2008 as a graduate assistant and being promoted to be their offensive line coach in 2009 and serving in that position for four seasons before serving in the same position at UCLA from 2012 to 2016.